rigzba21/conda-boxes/README.md

 # conda-boxes
-An CLI to manage Conda environments as volumes or "Boxes" that can be mounted to Pods inside Kubernetes.
+A Kubernetes Controller  CLI to manage Conda environments as volumes or "Boxes" that can be mounted to Pods inside Kubernetes.

 ### Usage: